На русском языке

 Gravitational torsion field

-The gravitational torsion field is the force field acting on the masses and bodies in translational or rotational motion, which is the second component of the gravitational field in the Lorentz-invariant theory of gravitation and in the covariant theory of gravitation.
-By its action the torsion field is similar to the magnetic field in electromagnetism (see Maxwell-like gravitational equations).
+Gravitational torsion field is a force field acting on masses and bodies in translational or rotational motion, which is the second component of the gravitational field in the Lorentz-invariant theory of gravitation and in the covariant theory of gravitation.
+By its action the torsion field is similar to magnetic field in electromagnetism (see Maxwell-like gravitational equations).
 The term torsion field in this meaning was introduced by Sergey Fedosin in 1999.
-The torsion field dimension in the system of physical units SI is the same as for the frequency, that is s-1.
+The torsion field dimension in the system of physical units SI is the same as for frequency, that is s-1.

 Torsion field plays an important role in the gravitational model of strong interaction.